 A Message From Jon & David Ricciarelli

 Thank you for taking the time to visit our fundraising page!
-I would like to start off by saying how excited my father and I are to participate in our 2nd Torch Run Super Plunge.
-This is truly an amazing cause that deserves everyone’s support and we cannot wait for December.
+I would like to start off by saying how excited my father and I are to participate in our 3rd Law Enforcement Torch Run Super Plunge for Special Olympics Rhode Island.
+This is truly an amazing cause that deserves everyone’s support and we cannot wait for March!

 For those of you who don't know my father and I, below is a little introduction on the both of us.
 Thank you for visiting our page!

 And now a little about me and why I am so excited to be a part of this year’s Super Plunge.
 My name is Patrol Officer Jon Ricciarelli from the Smithfield Police Department.
-Currently, I am assigned to my department’s Community Police Division as School Resource Officer at Smithfield High School (Go Sentinels!).
-During my twelve years with the Smithfield Police, I have come to realize how true my father’s lessons about giving back to the community are.
+Currently, I am assigned to my department’s Patrol Division working second shift.
+During my thirteen and a half years with the Smithfield Police, I have come to realize how true my father’s lessons about giving back to the community are.
 Since I started with Smithfield PD in 2009, I have had the honor to assist with the Special Olympics Northern Rhode Island Games by handing out medals to our local athletes after they compete and serving on the Honor Guard for the Games at Bryant University.
 Each year, watching the athletes and seeing the smiles, high fives, fist pumps, and hugs I get from our athletes really just says it all and is why I am trying to do whatever I can to support SORI.